Renormalisation group running effects in $pp\to t\bar{t}h$ in the Standard Model Effective Field Theory: Results

 Finally, we present a comparison between two resummation strategies: numeric solution of the RGEs and first leading-logarithm approximation in Eq.~\eqref{eq:approximate}.
 The former is more precise, but computationally more expensive (within \texttt{RGESolver}, this method is $\sim 50$ times slower than the approximated solution).
 In order to isolate the contribution from pure SMEFT running, also in this case we use the one-loop SM running for the strong coupling constant $g_s$.
 The percentual difference in this case is defined as

-The results are reported in Fig.~\ref{fig:dsigmaCompL4} (Fig.~\ref{fig:dsigmaCompL2}) for the bounds at $\order{1/\Lambda^4}$ ($\order{1/\Lambda^2}$).
+The results are reported in Fig.~\ref{fig:dsigmaCompL4} (Fig.~\ref{fig:dsigmaCompL2}) for the bounds in scenario L4 (scenario L2).
 In the first case, we do not observe a large deviation between the two methods, oscillating in $[-5 \%,5 \%]$.
 In the latter case the Wilson coefficients are less constrained and we can see a larger difference, up to $15 \%$.
 We thus conclude that, in presence of large Wilson coefficients, the first leading-logarithm solution is not a valid method and to obtain precise results and a numeric solution should be employed.